EnigmaCurry/d.rymcg.tech/SHELL_CONTAINER.md

 removed automatically when they exit.
 Just quit the container Bash shell with `Ctrl-D` and the container will self-destruct, but the volume will remain, so it can be restarted again, and have all the same files in the home directory as before.
-In order to add programs to the environment, you must rebuild the base images (because `/nix` is not inside the volume), otherwise programs that you install in the container will be gone the next time you start it.

 Docker natively has the ability to attach to containers with [`docker attach`](https://docs.docker.com/engine/reference/commandline/attach/),